Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series

 \subsubsection{Self-supervision}

-We experimented with both masking and forecasting as pretext tasks for providing self-supervision and found that forecasting improved the results.
-The forecasting task uses the same architecture as the target task except for the prediction layer i.e.
+We experimented with both masking and forecasting as pretext tasks for providing self-supervision and found that forecasting improved the results on target tasks.
+The forecasting task uses the same architecture as the target task except for the prediction layer i.e.,

-A masked MSE loss is used for training on the forecast task to account for missing values in the forecast outputs.
+A masked MSE loss is used for training on the forecasting task to account for missing values in the forecast outputs.
 Thus, the loss for self-supervision is given by

 where $\mathbf{m}^k_j=1$ (or $\mathbf{m}^k_j=0$) if the ground truth forecast $\mathbf{z}^k_j$ is available (or unavailable) for $j^{th}$ variable in $k^{th}$ sample.
 The model is first pretrained on the self-supervision task and is then fine-tuned on the target task.